‘Breaking Bounds’: CSL Postgraduate Conference for 2019

 Location: University of Portsmouth

-Organisers: Beatrice Ashton-Lelliott; Lucie Cook; Debbie Parker Kinch; Rachel Rawlings and Sara Zadrozny
+Organisers: Beatrice Ashton-Lelliott; Lucie Cook; Debbie Parker Kinch; Wren Rawlings and Sara Zadrozny

 Keynotes: Professor Gail Marshall, University of Reading and Professor June Purvis, University of Portsmouth